 Police located the man, who was behaving suspiciously for someone who was a victim of crime.
 The man also had a busted lip from being attacked by the robbers, whom he said had smashed him in the face with a pistol.
 He said two men had come in, one with a gun, and robbed him.
 The men were masked with dark clothing, he said.

 He completed a search form, for some reason, giving police authorization to enter his bedroom and discover what he himself said was “a pound of marijuana.”
 Police found several mason jars of marijuana inside of a back pack wrapped in a trash bag.
 Hallucinogenic mushrooms were found in a peanut container, too.
 At least five large Ziploc bags of mushrooms were found, additionally.

-With police realizing they were responding to a robbery call at a suspected drug dealer’s den, they arrested Wood on felony drug charges.
+With police realizing they were responding to a robbery call at a suspected drug dealer’s den, they arrested him on felony drug charges.
 He will be charged with felony possession of schedule I AND schedule IV substances with intent to deliver, both felonies, along with drug paraphernalia charges.

 Meanwhile, back at JPD, forensic expert processed a recovered iPhone for prints but none were found.
 A high-capacity magazine, possibly from the suspect, was subjected to cyanoacrylate fuming.
 It is continuing to be processed.

 The burglars face felony charges for their acts.
 Anyone with information which could help police locate the dubious duo is asked to call Crimestoppers at 870-935-7867 (STOP).